-Derivative contracts are recorded in the statement of financial position at fair value.
+Derivative contracts are recorded in the Statement of Financial Position at fair value.
 Derivative contracts become favourable (assets) or unfavourable (liabilities) as a result of fluctuations in market rates or prices relative to their terms.
 Fair values of derivative contracts can fluctuate significantly.

-The aggregate notional amount and fair value of derivative contracts, as at December 31, 2019, are as follows:
+The aggregate notional amount and fair value of derivative contracts, as at December 31, 2022, is as follows: